2025 Feb-Mid Memo | hexo init

 When you grow up, you realize things don’t always go your way.
 Instead they span in distorted and ridiculous branches which are just unexpected in any aspect.
 I never have a dream college, or a dream job in this regard, so I don’t get to see me doing the stuff that I really don’t like.
 But still ending up in Champaign is a choice I never really expected, yet it fits me very well.
 I like living a secluded life in the middle of a cornfield and a soybean field, with a three hour bus ride to Chicago and village roads covered in grey mud and crunchy ice blocks.
 It wasn’t quite a triumph, but it was a small victory for me, which I will gladly take.

 I am cut out for Information Olympiads.
 I have came to the senses that I am just subjectively bad of it, and the lack of talent cannot be made up in other ways.
+I do not like the competitive nature of these timed events.
+Engineering seem better in this regard for me.

 What about Artificial Intelligence?
 People abuse the terminology too much.
 Sometimes it gets confusing so people in debate realizing they are referring to different fields.
 In the future obviously there will remain opportunities for applications of such technology, but in terms of job market and academia, I do not think I am qualified to give any input on that.